-The recipes in our new release, High-Fire Glazes, have been used and tested by more professional artists, over a greater length of time than any other firing range.
+The recipes in our book, High-Fire Glazes, have been used and tested by more professional artists, over a greater length of time than any other firing range.
 With hundreds of high-fire glazes recipes and tons of technical discussion, this books allows you to reap the rewards of all that testing!
-High-Fire Glazes is available in the Ceramic Arts Shop.
+High-Fire Glazes is available in the Ceramic Arts Network Shop.

 The primary advantage of using pure oxide colorants over stains is the possibility of transparency or translucency.
 In order for a stain to maintain its color, it necessarily remains as a distinct particulate suspended in the glass, thereby opacifying as it colors.
 Pure oxides can color while leaving the glaze otherwise transparent, as long as they fully dissolve in the molten glass, which the lanthanides easily do.
 Dissolved oxide colorants are also much more sensitive to small changes in the glaze, responding to other colorants, ﬁring and cooling conditions, and the clay body.